dsknowledgebase/v0/knowledge_objects/Reinforcement Learning.md

 - RL is a general-purpose framework for sequential decision-making.
 - It is a field of Machine Learning which deals with an unsupervised task which involves learning strategies to maximize a cumulative reward and learning on-the-go.
 - It is usually described as an agent interacting with an unknown environment.
 - To give a simple example by contrast, consider self-driving cars.
 The supervised Machine Learning approach is to collect a dataset of observations vs ideal actions, and map a model (like a Neural Network) to approximate the prediction of ideal action.
 The RL way of doing this is to conduct various simulations of the experiment, and learn solely based on observations and &#39;rewards&#39; which are basically measures of how favourable each outcome is.
 The drawback is, we need to conduct a large amount of experiments and simulations.
-The advantage is, we do not need any training data, and we have the opportunity to learn _the_ optimal strategy, ie, and be better than a human driver.
+The advantage is, we do not need any training data, and we have the opportunity to learn _the_ optimal strategy, ie, be better than a human driver.
 One can also say that while supervised ML algorithms are used for function approximation, RL is a framework for learning strategies and optimization.

 ## Who would need RL?